benjaminbergstein/blog/app/content/blog/engineering/nginx-as-docker-proxy/index.md

 ## Conclusion

-In the end, it is pretty simple to set up dynamic routing to docker containers using the above pattern.
+It is pretty simple to set up dynamic routing to docker containers using the above pattern.
 I've found it convenient, as I can simply spin up my projects and quickly navigate in the browser, or configure communication between services.
 These URLs are easier to remember than simply the domain name and a